chalk-ai/roadmap/SECURITY.md

 ## Security

-If you believe you have found a security vulnerability in Chalk's CLI, please report it to us!
+If you believe you have found a security vulnerability in Chalk's, please report it to us!

 ### Reporting Security Issues